vishalcloudyuga/dcos-website/src/blog/2016-11-10_opsmx_canary.md

 ---

-This post describes how the OpsMx analytics platform, which applies machine learning to CI/CD pipelines, could run on DC/OS to automate canary analysis, which would enable improved rolling app updates.
+This post describes how the OpsMx analytics platform, which applies machine learning to CI/CD pipelines, could run on DC/OS to automate canary analysis, enabling improved rolling app updates.
 If you are interested in seeing this integration move forward, please reach out to ryadav@mesosphere.com or gopinath@opsmx.com.
 They would love to hear from you!

 ## Automated canary analysis for rolling update deployments